beancount/docs/docs/beancount_v3.md

 -   **Rounding.** There is another quantity that's used during interpolation: the precision used to round calculated numbers.

 Moreover, there is a need to distinguish between the precision and tolerances for numbers when used as prices vs. when used as units (see [<span class="underline">here</span>](https://github.com/beancount/beancount/blob/master/TODO#complete-display-precision-work)).
+One way is to store the display context per currency PAIR, not per currency itself.

 The distinction between these quantities hasn't been documented well; I'll keep in mind to clearly annotate those codes in v3 and add suitable docs for this.
 Mostly the precision will be a rendering concern and a quantity that will be relevant for the new universal SQL query tool.